vinkrish/vinkrish.github.io/content/blog/markdown/aot.md

 ![aot_1](https://vinkrish-notes.s3-us-west-2.amazonaws.com/img/aot_1.png)

-I love to keep my own copy and another problem with above website is that text is next to thumnail of image which is small.
+I love to keep my own copy (80+ images) and another problem with above website is that text is next to thumnail of image which is small.

 ![aot_2](https://vinkrish-notes.s3-us-west-2.amazonaws.com/img/aot_2.png)